-In September 2019, BMBC declared a Climate Emergency across the borough in order to reduce carbon emissions.
-The declaration of a Climate Emergency commits BMBC to becoming carbon zero by 2040, or earlier if possible, and commits the whole of the borough to becoming zero carbon by 2045.
+In September 2019, BMBC declared a Climate Emergency across the borough to reduce carbon emissions.
+The declaration of a Climate Emergency commits BMBC to becoming carbon zero by 2040, or earlier if possible, and commits us to working towards a zero carbon borough by 2045.

-The Strategy for BMBC, called Zero40, will be delivered through four five-year action plans from 2020 to 2040.
-Carbon reduction will also become a key corporate performance indicator for BMBC.
+The Strategy for BMBC, called Zero40, will be delivered through four 5-year action plans from 2020 to 2040.
+Carbon reduction will also become a key performance indicator for BMBC.